ShivangiSingh17/Java-Jet/README.md

 #### NOTE: When class is defined, only the specification for the object is defined; no memory or storage is allocated.To access members defined within the class, you need to create objects.

+Example of Class and Object together is [here](https://github.com/Starcode71Ooze/JAVA-JET/blob/master/Class%20and%20Objects.java).